chjj/blessed/README.md

 #### Prompt (from Box)

-A prompt box containing a text input, okay, and cancel buttons.
+A prompt box containing a text input, okay, and cancel buttons (automatically hidden).

 ##### Options: